THE CHALLENGE

 • 2025

-During the Aqualunar Challenge, teams won’t be going to the Moon: you will be creating concepts and then designs of water purification technologies.
+During the Aqualunar Challenge, teams won’t be going to the Moon

 During the Challenge, teams will not develop a technology that is ready to meet all the constraints of a real life lunar mission.
 But we’re looking for a clear path to get there, and a design that takes our objectives into account.